 Besides these Hindu temples and Buddhist gompas, the Sikh Gurudwaras are no exception.
 The Sikh shrines of Poanta Sahib, Rewalsar, Manikaran, and Mandi are famous throughout the Sikh fraternity.
 All these places except Manikaran were visited by Guru Govind Singh while uniting the hill chieftains against the Mughals.

 ChurchesClick thumbnail to view full-size

-There are a number of churches in the state due to the prolonged association of the Christians, as Shimla the capital of Himachal Pradesh was the erstwhile summer capital of the British Raj till 1947 AD.
+There are a number of churches in the state due to the prolonged association of the Christians, as Shimla, the capital of Himachal Pradesh was the erstwhile summer capital of the British Raj until 1947 AD.

 These churches are the fine examples of architecture and the stained glass windows at St. Michael's Catholic Church at Shimla are exquisitely marvelous.
 Other famous churches are the Christ Church at Kasauli in district Solan; St. John church at Macleod ganj at Dharamsala and the Christ church at Chamba.